Mobile Apps Statistics To know 2023: Statistics & Facts

 In fact, failing to choose a category for your app’s principal purpose violates the App Store review criteria.

 If you break these terms, your app may be withdrawn from the Application Store.
-If this happens, no one would be able to install your app.
+If this happens, no one will be able to install your app.

 As a result, don’t try to deceive the system.
 Even if your software isn’t in the top category, it can still be successful.
 There is higher competition in such categories.
 You might choose a less saturated specialized sector and strive to command a greater share of a relatively small market, depending on your strategy.